dmbarbour/wikilon/docs/ABCRTMem.md

 * requires half as much memory for common structures
 * Wikilon won't be allocating multi-gigabyte contexts

 The 4% performance benefit from direct addressing is likely to improve if copying is reduced.
 So it might be better to stick to 64-bit words if I choose not to use compaction as a primary garbage collector.
 At the moment, I'm planning to use multiple threads within a context, and reduce compactions to a relatively rare operation.

-That said, 32-bit is likely a better fit for Wikilon's common use case: multiple contexts each with a small working memory, each servicing separate web client or background computation goals.
-Scalability to very large computations will be addressed instead by value stowage.

-However, I'll aim to ensure this is a simple compiler switch.
+So I'll probably go for 64-bit representations.

 ## Bit Representations

-I assume allocations in context will be aligned to at least 8 bytes.
+I assume allocations will be aligned to at least 8 bytes.
 This gives 3 flag bits per reference to provide a lightweight indicator of data type.

 This is the primary candidate at this time: